-Appendix A: RAD Significant Amendments
+Appendix H: RAD Significant Amendment

-Philadelphia Housing Authority Fiscal Year 2019 Moving to Work Annual Plan Rental Assistance Demonstration Significant Amendment
+Philadelphia Housing Authority Fiscal Year 2020 Moving to Work Annual Plan Rental Assistance Demonstration Significant Amendment

-The Philadelphia Housing Authority (PHA) is incorporating this Rental Assistance Demonstration (RAD) Significant Amendment into its Fiscal Year 2019 Moving to Work (MTW) Annual Plan as required by the US Department of Housing and Urban Development (HUD).
+The Philadelphia Housing Authority (PHA) is incorporating this Rental Assistance Demonstration (RAD) Significant Amendment into its Fiscal Year 2020 Moving to Work (MTW) Annual Plan as required by the US Department of Housing and Urban Development (HUD).
 The amendment provides information on PHA's planned activities under the Rental Assistance Demonstration (RAD) program.
-Pursuant to this amendment, PHA will convert 186 vacant, non-viable public housing units located at various scattered site locations in Philadelphia to project-based assistance at four (4) new construction or substantial rehab housing developments as described herein.
-The conversion will be done utilizing the "transfer of assistance" provisions of RAD.
+Pursuant to this amendment, PHA will convert 78 vacant, non-viable public housing units located at various scattered site locations in Philadelphia to project-based assistance at a new construction housing development to be known as Susquehanna Housing as described herein.
+The conversion will utilize the "transfer of assistance" provisions of RAD.